kyleboas/tacticsjournal.com/recommended.md

 Here is a list of all the blogs, websites, YouTube channels, and Podcasts I follow to learn more about football and tactics.
 Everyone on this list I admire and look up to.
 They gave me the inspiration to write about football.

+<small>If you sign up using the links with an asterisk I will earn a commission.</small>

 ---

 ## Analysis